Save Money on Air Tickets and Make Your Trip More Affordable

 Airfare can be the most expensive component of a trip.
 Even "cheap" flights are becoming more expensive, with all of the additional charges being piled on these days.

-There are many ways of saving money on airfare but if you're not going far, it may be more cost-effective to drive to your destination.
+There are many ways to save money on air, but if you're not going far it may be more cost-effective to drive to your destination.
+If you have to fly, how can you save a little so you can afford those souvenirs? |

 - Use frequent flier miles wisely.
-In general, 1 mile = 1.2 cents.
+In general, 1 mile/point = 1.2 cents.
 So 25,000 miles (typical requirement for a domestic ticket) = $300.
 If you can buy the ticket for less than $300, buy it - and save your miles for another time (or a longer trip).

 - If you use frequent flier miles, try to book them as early as possible.
 Most airlines open up reservations to frequent fliers about 11 months in advance of the flight.
 There are a lot more seats available early on, so don't wait too long.
 Start checking the airline's website daily almost a year in advance, so you don't miss your chance.